The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 Given a divisor $D$, Adams' method works much like the mirror image of Jefferson's method, by instead assigning the ceiling $\lceil Q_s \rceil$ of the quotients as the allotted representatives, and adjusting $D$ as necessary, recalculating tentative seat assignments by always rounding up all quotients using the modified divisor, until the total number of representatives assigned is $R$.

-This automatically guarantees each state receives at least one seat, but for apportionment problems where the required minima differ from unity, it too can be modified by shifting the last assigned seats as $D$ is lowered.
+This automatically guarantees each state receives at least one seat, but for apportionment problems where the imposed lower bounds differ from unity, the algorithm can be modified by shifting the last assigned seats as $D$ is lowered.

 As a ranking method, the Adams method turns out to be equivalent to ranking states by $\tfrac{p_s}{a_s'}$, the average intra-state district sizes given the representatives apportioned so far, so the state with the largest average district size based on the previous apportionments earns the next representative.